-Swimming Pool is delighted to invite you to a workshop with performance artist Irina Gheorghe on 31 May that will preceed a solo exhibition by the artist to take place later this year at Swimming Pool.
-This workshop is part of a series of events – discussions, workshops, exhibitions and publications – with focus on performance in contemporary art aiming at creating a discursive context in Sofia.
+Swimming Pool is delighted to invite you to a workshop with performance artist Irina Gheorghe on May 31th that will preceed a solo exhibition by the artist to take place later this year at Swimming Pool.
+This workshop is part of a series of events Artistic Practices: Performance that includes discussions, workshops, exhibitions and publications and focuses on performance in contemporary art aiming at creating a discursive context in Sofia.

-Practices of Deviation: Performance Exercises for estranging the Everyday is a workshop that explores some techniques through which things which are not in the space of Swimming Pool may start to appear.
+Practices of Deviation: Performance Exercises for estranging the Everyday explores some techniques through which things which are not in the space of Swimming Pool may start to appear.
 How can an environment become strange while staying the same?
 When does sensation betray and how can this betrayal become productive?

 The aim is not to make things which are not there, somehow, be there – as soon as this happens, they are no longer things which are not there, they have become things which are there, so our endeavour has failed.
 What we will try to do, rather, is invoke things which are not there while retaining a sense of their not-being-there, and at the same time producing a sense of things which are there not-being-quite-the-same.
 Deviation is the practice at hand for this treason of presence, involving techniques of estrangement, displacement, abstraction and absurdity.